SequoiaStudios/Sequoia-Studios-Logos/README.md

 # Sequoia Studios Logos
-A repository to host theSequoia Studios Logos
+A repository to host the Sequoia Studios Logos

 * Sequoia Green: #52EDC7